dirge1/FBM_ADT/README.md

 **Attention!**

 We have identified an error in the figures 8, 10 and 11 in our article, which is related to the illustration of the deterministic trend of the degradation prediction.
-This error was accidentally introduced due to the figure modification in the revision process, and affected only the figures.
+This error was accidentally introduced due to the picture modification in the revision process, and affected only the pitures.
 The numerical results in the tables and conclusions remain accurate.

 We sincerely apologize for this oversight.
 The corrected figures are provided below.